EarthObservationSimulator/instrupy/docs/common_model_parameters_desc.rst

       :scale: 100 %
       :align: center

+   The number of values in :code:`customConeAnglesVector` and :code:`customClockAnglesVector` should be the same (except for the case of Circular-shaped geometry in which case see note below).
+   The last point of both the vectors should be the same as the first point to ensure polygon closure.

    .. csv-table:: Input parameter description
       :header: Parameter, Type, Units, Description
       :widths: 10,10,10,40

       customConeAnglesVector, string, degrees, array of cone angle values separated by commas customClockAnglesVector, string, degrees, array of clock values separated by commas

-   .. note:: The number of values in :code:`customConeAnglesVector` and :code:`customClockAnglesVector` should be the same (or) the number of
+   .. note:: In case of circular-shaped spherical geometry, the number of values in :code:`customConeAnglesVector` should be just one (half the circular diameter) and
-            values in :code:`customConeAnglesVector` should be just one and no values in :code:`customClockAnglesVector`.
-The later indicates a circular-shaped spherical geometry.
+             no values in :code:`customClockAnglesVector`.

 Example: